Zion Cemetery

 Zion Cemetery Preservation and Maintenance Society are looking for Board Members.

-We currently have 2 vacancies for lineal descendants of people buried at Zion Cemetery.
-If you have family members who were buried at Zion and would like to be considered for membership on the Board, please complete the "Expression of Interest" section of the application and email it to Amrita or email the ZCPMS Board for consideration.
-The deadline for consideration at the July 2021 Board meeting is July 9, 2021.
-But we will continue to receive applications until the positions are filled.
+We currently have 1 vacancy for descendants of people buried at Zion Cemetery.
+If you have family members who were buried at Zion and would like to be considered for membership on the Board, please complete the "Expression of Interest" section of the application and email the ZCPMS Board for consideration.
+We will continue to receive applications until the position is filled.

 In about 1949, the Tampa Housing Authority was assembling land for the development of Robles Park Village (Tampa's 6th public housing development) when it acquired either through purchase or eminent domain land of which approximately 1.5 acres turned out to be originally part of the Zion cemetery.
 During the construction of Robles Park Village in 1951, as reported in newspapers at that time, construction crews actually dug up three coffins in the vicinity of what is today N. Morgan Street and E. Moore Avenue in Robles.
 These three coffins were reported in the newspaper at that time as having human remains in them.
 There were no further known reports of any such findings or suspicion that the cemetery was not properly removed until the investigative news report by the Tampa Bay Times revealed sound reasons to suspect the bodies may not have all been removed.